Ryan Minor

-Ryan Dale Minor (born January 5, 1974) is an American former professional baseball third baseman, minor league baseball manager and professional basketball player.
-He played all, or parts of four seasons in Major League Baseball, from 1998 to 2001, with the Baltimore Orioles and Montreal Expos.
-He is known for replacing Cal Ripken Jr., when Ripken ended his consecutive games played streak on September 20, 1998.
+Ryan Dale Minor (January 5, 1974 – December 22, 2023) was an American professional baseball third baseman, minor league baseball manager and professional basketball player.
+He played all or parts of four seasons in Major League Baseball, from 1998 to 2001, with the Baltimore Orioles and Montreal Expos.

+In basketball, he earned the Big Eight Conference Men's Basketball Player of the Year award in college playing for Oklahoma Sooners men's basketball.
+In baseball, he earned ABCA/Rawlings High School All-America Baseball Team in high school, a 1994 College World Series championship in college and is best remembered as the player who started in place of Cal Ripken Jr. to end the ironman streak.

 Basketball career

 Minor was an All-American college basketball player at the University of Oklahoma.
 With the Sooners, he twice led the Big Eight Conference in points per game.
-As a junior in 1995, he was named the Big Eight Co-Player of the Year alongside senior Bryant Reeves.
+As a junior in 1995, he was named the Big Eight Player of the Year.
 Despite being projected as a potential lottery pick after his junior year, Minor elected to return to Oklahoma for his senior season.

 Minor was selected in the second round of the 1996 NBA draft by the Philadelphia 76ers.
 After playing in seven preseason games, including one in which he scored 15 points, Minor was released by the 76ers.
 He had been blocked at the position by players including Jerry Stackhouse and Clarence Weatherspoon.

 After his release from the 76ers, Minor played in 32 games for the Oklahoma City Cavalry of the Continental Basketball Association.
 In January 1997, he left the team upon receiving an invitation to spring training from the Baltimore Orioles.
 He had averaged 9.5 points and 4.4 rebounds per game with the Cavalry.